nabto/.github/profile/README.md

 for unsurpassed interactive performance with strong security based on modern standards.

-You can try it for fraa at the [Nabto Cloud Console](https://console.cloud.nabto.com), where you can administrate and manage your own IoT solution.
+You can try it for free at the [Nabto Cloud Console](https://console.cloud.nabto.com), where you can administrate and manage your own IoT solution.

-Visit [](https://docs.nabto.com/developer.html) to learn more.
+Visit [our developer site](https://docs.nabto.com/developer.html) to learn more.